ndabAP/vue-command/README.md

   </style>
   ```

   Now the command has to return the component.
-Additionally, we have to pass a `Set` which will contain all executed programs.
+Additionally, we have to pass a `Set` with the `sync` modifier which will contain all executed programs.
 This property can be changed at any time.

   ```vue
   <template>